thick-hollins/Portfolio/content/project/waypoint/index.md

 ### Data

 We had decided to use **MongoDB** as our database, to explore alternatives to SQL.
-After some work to familiarise ourselves with building a database scheme in this environment, out task was to generate and seed test-data which could then serve as a basis for front-end development.
+After some work to familiarise ourselves with building a database scheme in that environment, out task was to generate and seed test-data which could then serve as a basis for front-end development.
 Our project didn't use any external API as a data-source, so we had to generate everything necessary to simulate a social network with follows, likes, posts, images and lists of valid co-ordinates (our routes).

 ### Visuals